 Vitamins, minerals, supplements: which ones are right for me?

-As we mentioned above, you’ll want your obstetrician at Sylacauga OB/GYN to provide you with an individualized recommendation as to your unique needs in the way of vitamins, minerals, and supplements.
+As we mentioned above, you’ll want your obstetrician at Sylacauga OB-GYN to provide you with an individualized recommendation as to your unique needs in the way of vitamins, minerals, and supplements.
 They’ve read your bloodwork results, they know your body chemistry, and they’re tracking these things frequently throughout your pregnancy.

 So – in the event that, despite eating a very healthy diet you might still have some nutritional deficits, you’ll want to give yourself and your baby an opportunity to fill any gaps.
 That’s where supplements come in.
-Three important supplements you can consume during your pregnancy are prenatal vitamins, an anti-inflammatory blend, and bone support supplement.
+Three important supplements you can consume during your pregnancy are prenatal vitamins, an anti-inflammatory blend, and a bone support supplement.

 Prenatal vitamins contain those nutrients you simply need more of during pregnancy but that are difficult to get enough of from foods alone, such as folic acid, iron, and others.
 It is really important to follow your obstetrician’s advice on the prenatal vitamin source they want you to take because they have so much experience on the brands they’ve studied and deemed the most effective.

 It is well established that infection and inflammation represent a highly significant risk factor in preterm birth.
 Taking an anti-inflammatory supplement blend fills nutritional gaps of even the best diets and may even help swollen feet and hands.
-A bone support supplement supports healthy bones and teeth for both mother and baby but needs Vitamin D, Vitamin K and Zinc to absorb well.
+A bone support supplement supports healthy bones and teeth for both mother and baby but needs Vitamin D, Vitamin K, and Zinc to absorb well.

 Speaking of teeth…did you know that it is especially important to see your dentist before and during pregnancy?
 Gum disease increases preterm birth risks.
 Research shows that essential oils kill Covid-19’s cousins SARs and MERs and gargling may slow Covid 19’s move from throat to lungs.
 Choose organic options with essential oil ingredients instead of chemical-laden mouthwash and avoid fluoride while pregnant.